Get the Recipes

-Finally.
-A simple taste test was the nail in the coffin: Meat dry-aged to 21 days (the period during which the largest change in density of the internal meat occurs) was indistinguishable from fresh meat in terms of flavor.
-Improvements were in texture alone.
-It wasn't until between the 30 and 60 day marks that real noticeable changes in flavor occurred, and during that time period, there was essentially no change in internal density.
+Finally, a simple taste test was the nail in the coffin: Meat dry-aged for 21 days (the period during which the largest change in density of the internal meat occurs) was indistinguishable from fresh meat in terms of flavor.
+The improvements were in texture alone.
+It wasn't until between the 30- and 60-day marks that real, noticeable changes in flavor occurred, and during that time period, there was essentially no change in internal density.
 Thus, moisture loss is not tied to flavor change.

-So why does meat being aged stop losing moisture after the first few weeks?
+So why does meat that's being aged stop losing moisture after the first few weeks?

 It's a matter of permeability.
 As meat loses moisture, its muscle fibers get more and more closely packed, making it more and more difficult for moisture under the surface to continue escaping.
 After the first few weeks, the outer layer of meat is so tight and tough that it is virtually impermeable to moisture loss.